 I have now moved on to Brisbane.
 For anyone who doesn’t realise, Brisbane in summer (which we are just coming into) is hot and humid.
-Well, better too hot than too cold I think but it does slow you down.
-You can tell the locals though; they walk around as if they haven’t even noticed (always carrying a little jacket just in case the temperature should suddenly nosedive to 22 degrees or something).
+Well, better too hot than too cold I think, but it has slowed me down.
+You can tell the locals; they walk around as if they haven’t even noticed (always carrying a little jacket just in case the temperature should suddenly nosedive to 28 degrees or something).

 Another thing that has slowed me down is the various horror stories I have been told about spiders that jump out at you and snakes that hide waiting to pounce.
 So I sleep with one eye open now, watching for one of these psychopathic creatures to creep up on me.